cipher1i/PVTHZ/README.md

 <br/><br/>
 # PVTHZ
 Users incorporate strategies to get to the end of each level.<br/>
-Open Source License will be included once in Alpha.
+Open Source license will be included once in Alpha.